azuredevcollege/trainingdays/day6/challenges/challenge4.md

 <img src="./img/php3.png">

 Congratulations!
-You have succesfully built a 2 tier web app and run that.
+You have successfully built a 2 tier web app and run that.

 Now we can stop and delete the containers.
 Please don't delete the images for now.
-We need them on the next challange.
+We need them on the next challenge.

 Type:
 ```shell